 Instead of using Scala to teach functional programming, we should use something easier.
 For a few years I've been using Haskell to teach functional programming.
 Sometimes I hear from people that Elm, Kotlin or Java could be easier.
 I want to write about a big benefit I get out of Haskell that I wouldn't be able to get from these tools.

-The Data61 fp-course contains a lot of
+The Data61 fp-course contains a

-to Functor.
+List, then moves to Functor.
 One of the Functor exercises is the

 void :: Functor f => f a -> f ()